← All posts

 Bullet point quality.
 AI-generated bullets vary widely.
 The best tools suggest specific metrics and verbs grounded in what you actually did.
 The worst tools produce generic filler that any reader can spot.

 Pricing relative to scope.
-A $50 a month tool that only tailors resumes is not automatically better than a $20 a month tool that handles resumes plus four other things.
-We noted real prices, not the marketing-page anchor prices.
+A specialist tool that only tailors resumes is not automatically better than a bundled tool that handles resumes plus four other things at a similar or lower price.
+We noted real, vendor-page prices wherever we could verify them firsthand.

 Jobscan